ravenleeblack/modern_ide/24_New_File_Menu_C#/README.md

         }
 ```

 We now should be able to open our new file menu.
+That all for now on the new file.
+There are plenty of other things I need to add to lesson 12 and this lesson in order to make everything work.